mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

 `.env.template`.
 This file contains different parameters passed to the system as environment variables and you can customize it to suit your specific use case.

+> [!NOTE]
+> We are mindful about your personal settings so we will never overwrite them.
+For this reason,
+> if you are pulling a new version of lumigator from the repo please make sure that your `.env`
+> file is consistent with the latest `.env.template`, minus your parameters.

 ## Test instructions

 The backend includes both unit tests (requiring no additional containers) and integration